-Brookhaven National Laboratory monitors both radioactive and nonradioactive emissions at several facilities on site to ensure compliance with the requirements of the Clean Air Act.
+Brookhaven National Laboratory (BNL) monitors both radioactive and nonradioactive emissions at several facilities on site to ensure compliance with the requirements of the Clean Air Act (CAA).
 In addition, BNL conducts ambient air monitoring to verify local air quality and assess possible environmental impacts from Laboratory operations.

-During 2016, BNL facilities released a total of 10,426 curies of short-lived radioactive gases.
-Oxygen-15 and carbon-11 emitted from the Brookhaven Linac Isotope Producer constituted more than 99.99 percent of the site's radiological air emissions.
+During 2017, BNL facilities released a total of 10,660 curies of short-lived radioactive gases.
+Oxygen-15 and Carbon-11 emitted from the Brookhaven Linac Isotope Producer constituted more than 99.99 percent of the site's radiological air emissions.

-To accrue savings from fuel purchases, BNL's Central Steam Facility drew down existing supplies of residual fuel oil in the Major Petroleum Facility storage tanks by burning 804,380 gallons of residual fuel to meet 21 percent of the heating and cooling needs of the Laboratory's major facilities in 2016.
-As a result, emissions of particulates, oxides of nitrogen, and sulfur dioxide increased from 2015 levels.
+Because natural gas prices were comparatively lower than residual fuel oil prices throughout the year, BNL's Central Steam Facility used natural gas to meet 98.3 percent of the heating and cooling needs of the Laboratory's major facilities in 2017.
+As a result, emissions of particulates, oxides of nitrogen, sulfur dioxide, and volatile organic compounds were well below the respective regulatory permit criteria pollutant limits.